EvictionLab/eviction-lab-website/content/eviction-tracking/hartford-ct.md

 {{% report_intro id="09003" data="/uploads/table.csv" %}}

-Eviction filings in Hartford, CT have fallen sharply since ....
-Compared to equivalent periods in previous years (2012–2016), eviction filings were far below average in March, April, and May.
-Eviction protections in Connecticut began to expire on ....
+Eviction filings in Hartford, CT (Hartford County) are significantly below average since a state-wide eviction moratorium was instituted in April.
+Eviction protections in the state began to expire at the end of August.

 More detail on eviction protections in Connecticut can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/ct/).

 {{%/ report_intro %}}

 {{% report_chart id="avg" data="/uploads/hartford_barchart.csv" %}}